solital/documentation/docs/docs/authenticate.md

             ->register();
 ```

-The `$res` variable will return `true` if authentication is true.
+The `$res` variable will return `true` if authentication is true and will redirect the user to the route defined in the `auth_dashboard_url` variable.
 But if it is `false`, you can add a reply message after the above code if authentication fails.

 ```php
 if ($res == false) {